-Section Proposed Revision(s) Rev. Date Chapter 14: Independent Educational Evaluation (IEE) The IEE cost guideline table in Section C - Criteria for Obtaining an IEE at Public Expense was updated to provide current allowable IEE costs for specific evaluations, as well as updating IEE descriptions and provider criteria, and adding new IEE types.
+Section Proposed Revision(s) Rev. Date Chapter 25: Guidelines for Independent Educational Evaluation (IEE) The IEE cost guideline table in Section C - Criteria for Obtaining an IEE at Public Expense was updated to provide current allowable IEE costs for specific evaluations, as well as updating IEE descriptions and provider criteria, and adding new IEE types.
 Note: This table is repeated in Appendix A-Notice to Parents Regarding IEEs and Appendix C-Suggested cost Guidelines for Assessment and was updated in both appendices.
 (20 U.S.C.
-1415(b)(1) and (d)(2)(A); 34 C.F.R. § 300.502) 11/18/2021
+1415(b)(1) and (d)(2)(A); 34 C.F.R. § 300.502) 11/19/2021

-Chapter 14: Independent Educational Evaluation (IEE)
+Chapter 25: Guidelines for Independent Educational Evaluation (IEE)

-SECTION A: INTRODUCTION/CONSIDERATION OF INDEPENDENT EDUCATIONAL EVALUATIONS (IEES)
+SECTION A: INTRODUCTION/CONSIDERATION OF IEES